Now that you have your blank form, you can start to populate it with lots of form elements.

 Inserting an Upload Button

 - Navigate to your form and click the Upload button from the Edit tab.
-An example upload button will appear with the default user prompt text, Please enter.
-Left-click on the container to open its settings.
+A new upload button will appear with the default user prompt text, Please enter.
+Left-click on the element to open its settings, or click and drag to change the order of your question fields.

 - The Field Settings sidebar will open to the right of your screen.